 ID # Year of Lesson Learned Subject Type or Source of Lesson Learned Description of Lesson Learned Proposed WMP Improvement Timeline for Implementation Reference 5 2021 Identification of separate vegetation conditions.
 Vegetation Management and Inspections Identification of separate vegetation related conditions expedites work completion.
 Continue to identify opportunities to improve Pacific Power's vegetation management mobile data management software with respect to data collection to inform implementation of vegetation management program.
 Ongoing, started in 2022.
 Section 8.2.2 6 2018 Prescreening sites when on federally managed land.
 Vegetation Management and Inspections Perform environmental desktop prescreening expedited approval of vegetation management programs when completing those were on federally managed land.
 Continue performing environmental prescreening activities for programs that will involve federally managed land.
 Ongoing, started in 2019.
-Section 5.4.4 7 2022 Dataset and data processing investments for risk forecasting.
+Section 5.4.5 7 2022 Dataset and data processing investments for risk forecasting.
 Situational Awareness and Forecasting Investment in datasets and data processing capabilities are needed to improve risk forecasting and provide more time to prepare for and assess potential risk events.
 Continue investments into datasets and tools that allow for an improved risk forecasting ability to improve the assessment and preparation for risk events.
-2023-2024 Section 8.3.5 9 2022 PSPS implementation and coordination Emergency Preparedness A PSPS implementation requires significantly more coordination with internal and external stakeholders and customers.
-It also requires an increased level of data management, documentation, and tracking to endure Invest in tools to improve documentation and level of data management, documentation, and tracking to endure compliance with all notifications.
-2024 Section 6.5
+2023-2024 Section 8.3.5

-ID # Year of Lesson Learned Subject Type or Source of Lesson Learned Description of Lesson Learned Proposed WMP Improvement Timeline for Implementation Reference compliance with all notifications.
-10 2022 CRC locations for communities Emergency Preparedness Collaboration with public safety partners is required for continuous evaluation of CRC locations and services to lessen the impact to customers and communities in a PSPS event.
+8 2022 PSPS implementation and coordination Emergency Preparedness A PSPS implementation requires significantly more coordination with internal and external stakeholders and customers.
+It also requires an increased level of data management, documentation, and tracking to endure compliance with all notifications.
+Invest in tools to improve documentation and level of data management, documentation, and tracking to endure compliance with all notifications.
+2024 Section 6.5 9 2022 CRC locations for communities Emergency Preparedness Collaboration with public safety partners is required for continuous evaluation of CRC locations and services to lessen the impact to customers and communities in a PSPS event.
 Continue partnering with public safety partners and community based organizations.
-Ongoing Section 8.4.3.2 11 2021/2022 Communication form Pacific Power to customers.
+Ongoing Section 8.4.3.2 10 2021/2022 Communication form Pacific Power to customers.
 Community Outreach and Engagement Direct engagement with tribal leaders assists the company to assist tribal members in need with generators.
 Customer surveys showed that Pacific Power remained the primary source for wildfire preparedness information.
 Continue direct and regular communications with communities within Pacific Powers service territory.
 Implemented in 2022 and ongoing from 2023 through 2025.
 Section 8.5.4 and Section 8.4.3.2